5.9.3 Debtors' Delinquent Accounts

 5. Joint CDP and Non-Debtor Spouse.
 There may be instances when both spouses request a CDP hearing and only one spouse filed a Chapter 11 or Chapter 13 bankruptcy petition.
 In order to resolve the non-debtor's part of the joint CDP, Appeals may contact CIO to request mirroring of the joint tax period when the bankruptcy plan is confirmed.
 CIO will input the mirroring transaction codes, monitor for the MFT 31 modules to be created on IDRS, and input the TC 522 with the appropriate bankruptcy closing code to the non-debtor's MFT 31 module to reverse the bankruptcy freeze and to reflect that the bankruptcy freeze was not applicable for this spouse.
 (See IRM 5.9.4.4.2, MFT 31 Mirroring Requested by Appeals and Other Organizations, for additional information.)

 6. Court Review of CDP Determinations and Bankruptcy.
 The commencement or continuation of a Tax Court proceeding is prohibited while the automatic stay is in effect (11 USC 362(a)(8)).
 However, for bankruptcy petitions filed by individual debtors, the automatic stay against commencement or continuation of Tax Court proceedings does not extend to post-petition taxes.
-Insolvency should be contacted when case-specific questions arise.
+SCI should be contacted when case-specific questions arise.

 7. CDP Resources.
 Additional information, guidance, and assistance on the Collection Due Process can be obtained from the following resources: